 In order to complete the hiring paperwork and start working, you need to present original documents that establish your identity and eligibility to work in the US.
 This is a Federal requirement that has very specific time requirements that impact your ability to start working and get paid.
 A full list of acceptable documents may be found at USCIS Form I-9 Acceptable Documents.
 Questions about I-9 documents may be directed to HR & Payroll (703-993-2600).

-Reviewing applications, interviewing, and hiring done by on-campus employer can take several weeks from the day you submit an application.
-If the position has closed and you have not heard from the employer, it is appropriate to email the employer to ask about their hiring timeline.
+Reviewing applications, interviewing, and hiring done by an on-campus employer can take several weeks from the day you submit an application.
+If the position is still open and you have not heard from the employer, it is appropriate to email the employer to ask about their hiring timeline.

 Please note: Every employer has different hiring processes and policies, therefore some may be unable to respond to email inquiries.